 In December 2009, the United States and the EU initialed an agreement designed to lead to a settlement of the longstanding dispute over the EU's discriminatory bananas trading regime.
-In the agreement, the EU agreed not to reintroduce measures that discriminate among foreign bananas distributors and to maintain a non-discriminatory, tariff-only regime for the importation of bananas.
+In the agreement, the EU agreed not to reintroduce measures that discriminate among foreign bananas distributors and to maintain a nondiscriminatory, tariff-only regime for the importation of bananas.
 The U.S.-EU agreement complements a parallel agreement, the Geneva Agreement on Trade in Bananas (GATB), between the EU and several Latin American banana-supplying countries, which provides for staged EU tariff cuts to bring the EU into compliance with its WTO obligations.
 The United States and the Latin American countries signed their respective agreements with the EU in June 2010.

-The agreements mark the beginning of a process that, when completed, will culminate with the settling of the various banana disputes and claims against the EU in the WTO.
-Once the Parties to these agreements conclude their domestic ratification procedures, the agreements will enter into force, at which point the EU will need to request formal WTO certification of its new tariffs on bananas.
-The GATB provides that once the certification process is concluded, the EU and the Latin American signatories to the GATB will settle their disputes and claims.
-Once that has occurred, the United States also will settle its dispute with the EU.
+The agreements marked the beginning of a process that, when completed, will culminate with the settling of all of the various banana disputes and claims against the EU in the WTO.
+The GATB entered into force on May 1, 2012, and certification by the WTO of the EU's new tariffs on bananas was completed on October 27, 2012.
+On November 8, 2012, the EU and the Latin American signatories to the GATB announced that they had settled their disputes and claims related to bananas.
+On January 24, 2013, the U.S.-EU bananas agreement entered into force; the final step called for in the U.S.-EU agreement is settlement of the United States' bananas dispute with the EU, provided certain conditions are met.